MarcusEaton/enigma/README.md

 Encrypt a message by hitting the POST "encrypt" method (http://localhost:8080/encrypt).
 The request should contain the message in the body ALL IN CAPS (spaces will be ignored).
 The encrpt method will return the cipher text.

 To decrypt: set the machine back to the same state as that in which the message was encrypted.
-Hit the encrypt method as describe above but use the cipher as a message.
+Hit the encrypt method as described above but use the cipher as the message.

 ## Support
 Tested and working on Mac and RaspberryPi.
 No error handling, I know, sorry!
 Send me a message if you need a hand.